sepal-contrib/alert_module/doc/en.rst

 The application should launch itself as a map displaying the world.
 At the bottom-left side you will find 3 special buttons to open useful links:

--   :btn:`<fas fa-book-open>` the link to the documentation of the module
+-   :btn:`<fa-solid fa-book-open>` the link to the documentation of the module
--   :btn:`<fas fa-bug>` the link to open a new issue in the github repository
+-   :btn:`<fa-solid fa-bug>` the link to open a new issue in the github repository
--   :btn:`<fas fa-file-code>` the link to the source code of the application
+-   :btn:`<fa-solid fa-file-code>` the link to the source code of the application

 Clicking on them will open the link in a new webpage.

 In the bottom right corner of the map.
 3 buttons will help the user navigate through the different widgets of the application:

--   :btn:`<fas fa-map-marker-alt>`: the widget to select the AOI (Area of interest)
+-   :btn:`<fa-solid fa-map-marker-alt>`: the widget to select the AOI (Area of interest)
--   :btn:`<fas fa-exclamation-triangle>`: the widget to select the alerts and filter them
+-   :btn:`<fa-solid fa-exclamation-triangle>`: the widget to select the alerts and filter them
--   :btn:`<fas fa-globe>`: the widget to select Planet parameters
+-   :btn:`<fa-solid fa-globe>`: the widget to select Planet parameters

-In the top left corner there is :btn:`<fas fa-info>` button to open the metatada interface.
+In the top left corner there is :btn:`<fa-solid fa-info>` button to open the metatada interface.
 More information in the next sections of this document.

 .. thumbnail:: https://raw.githubusercontent.com/sepal-contrib/alert_module/master/doc/img/widgets.png
     :title: the different areas of interaction of the module